Here are some of questions that we get frequently. We thought sharing them may help people understand more about our business.

 I have a set of chairs that need some attention.
 Can you fix them?

 Yes!
 Chairs are some of the most common types of furniture in need of repair, mostly because they get so much use.
-Plus, we all (we're guilty as well) like to lean back in them which stresses the joinery.
+Plus, we all like to lean back in them which stresses the joinery (we're guilty of that as well).
 Broken spindles and stretchers, loose legs, missing pieces: we've got you covered.

 How long will it take to finish my project?

 Each project is different but we do our best to give you a general idea of project time frames when we do estimates.
 Our process means no shortcuts can be taken and still have the job done right.
 In general, a 'quick turnaround' project for us is 3 - 4 weeks (things like tightening chairs and other items not needing major finish work).
 Projects with a broader scope of work and/or requiring more involved finish treatments can take 4-8 weeks or longer.
 The amount of work in the studio at any given time also plays a role in how quickly projects can be completed.
 (The COVID-19 pandemic may contribute to longer than anticipated time frames as delays in the supply chain occur.
 We're doing our best, we promise!)

 Can we move up the delivery date on my furniture?